First Three Chapters

 First, the ending.
 They died, I failed, and the world turned to shit.
 The web holding our world together burned away and the Aphradia sunk back into chaos.
 At the height of its power and size, the Dokan Empire, collapsed, rupturing and breaking into a thousand factions.
 And whatever order there was disappeared.
 Though perhaps the Empire’s sense of order was always a lie.
 It sure felt that way in the capital.
 The façade of control simply a thinly spun thread held together by veiled words, espionage, and hidden political agendas, which burned away far quicker than it took to spin.

 And the job itself, in Dia’s name.
-It was one of the most powerful positions across the entire Aphradia and I was ungrateful.
-Partly because I was ignorant, partly because I was inept.
+It was one of the most powerful positions across the entire Aphradia and I was ungrateful partly because I was ignorant and partly because I was inept.
 How young I was.
 How incredibly obtuse.

-Right.
-Yes.
+The story, right.
 It is difficult to find a beginning.
 It feels as if I was always bobbing along to an unknown current, completely unaware of the debris hurtling my way.
 Do I go back, farther than the edge of time?
 Before beginnings could even, in a literal sense, begin?
-Do I place my story’s start there, give it full context, give it space and time and a depth of true origin? \
+Do I place my story’s start there, give it full context, give it space and time and a depth of true origin?

 Make it clear how very little my story matters in it all.